Live Events with Habitat Experts

 What We’ll Discuss:

 This live event will build on the Leaf It Pledge which is designed to advocate for leaving the leaves to benefit birds and local wildlife.
-Doug will discuss how fallen leaves provide vital habitat, food, and spring nesting materials — all benefits to birds and biodiversity.
+Doug will discuss how fallen leaves and garden resources provide vital habitat, food, and spring nesting materials — all benefits to birds and biodiversity.
 His wealth of knowledge will inspire you to look at fallen leaves with a new found respect.

 About the Speaker: